The Imperfect Alibi | AJC-Docs

 A South Georgia couple were killed in church 35 years ago, and a man sits in prison convicted of their murder.
 Is he the right guy?
 If not, who is?
 Journey with us as a single journalist sheds light on a case many believed was over, settled, solved.
-(Directed by Ryon Horne and Tyson Horne, Story by Joshua Sharpe, Produced by Ryon Horne, Tyson Horne and Sandra Brown) STORY DEVELOPMENT: https://www.ajc.com/news/breaking-conviction-overturned-in-ga-church-murders-case/HTQMX7TSVJCYNG6YKX4JD6OIAQ/ For more on this investigation and to read Joshua Sharpe's full story visit: https://www.ajc.com/alibi/ Follow us!
+Nominated for a Southeast Emmy, this documentary is directed by Ryon Horne and Tyson Horne, story by Joshua Sharpe, and produced by Sandra Brown) STORY DEVELOPMENT: https://www.ajc.com/news/breaking-conviction-overturned-in-ga-church-murders-case/HTQMX7TSVJCYNG6YKX4JD6OIAQ/ For more on this investigation and to read Joshua Sharpe's full story visit: https://www.ajc.com/alibi/ Follow us!
 Facebook: https://www.facebook.com/ajc/ Twitter: https://twitter.com/ajc Instagram: https://www.instagram.com/ajcnews/?hl=en Download the app! iPhone:https://apple.co/2UEPEuF Android: http://bit.ly/2V3TSLP

 AJC Documentary | Bronco goes to camp